-- the school has a child protection policy and procedures in place that are in accordance with local authority guidance and local agreed inter-agency procedures, and the policy is made available to parents on request; - the school operates safe recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; - the school has procedures for dealing with allegations of abuse against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures; Governing boards should ensure there are clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems - a senior member of the school's leadership team is designated to take lead responsibility for child protection (and deputy); - all staff including govenors undertake appropriate child protection training; This is recorded on the SCR

-- they remedy, without delay, any deficiencies or weaknesses regarding child protection arrangements; - a governor is nominated to be responsible for liaising with the Local Authority Designated Officer (LADO) and / or partner agencies in the event of allegations of abuse being made against the head teacher - where services or activities are provided on the school premises by another body, the body concerned has appropriate policies and procedures in place (see Leasing of Premises to External Organisations, EWS 2009) in regard to safeguarding children and child protection and liaises with the school on these matters where appropriate - they review their policies and procedures annually and provide information to the LA about them and about how the above duties have been discharged - Ensure that all staff and volunteers access appropriate levels of child protection and safeguarding induction and training, including online safety.
-In addition, all staff should receive regular safeguarding and child protection updates (e.g. via email, ebulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - Liaise closely with the Designated Safeguarding Lead and receive regular reports to monitor procedures and practice and ensure compliance. - Ensure that staff understand the process and principles for sharing information, including the Data Protection Act 2018 and the General Data Protection Regulations (GDPR) 2016. - Ensure that safe recruitment procedures are in place and are applied for all staff and volunteers to ensure suitability to work with children, including the requirement for at least one person conducting an interview to have completed safer recruitment training.
-See Safer Recruitment Policy.
+- the school has a child protection policy and procedures in place that are in accordance with local authority guidance and local agreed inter-agency procedures, and the policy is made available to parents on request; - the school operates safe recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; - the school has procedures for dealing with allegations of abuse against staff and volunteers that comply with guidance from the local authority and locally agreed inter-agency procedures; Governing boards should ensure there are clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems - a senior member of the school's leadership team is designated to take lead responsibility for child protection (and deputy); - all staff including governors undertake appropriate child protection training; Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole - school approach to safeguarding.
+Their training should be regularly updated. - This is recorded on the SCR - they remedy, without delay, any deficiencies or weaknesses regarding child protection arrangements; - a governor is nominated to be responsible for liaising with the Local Authority Designated Officer (LADO) and / or partner agencies in the event of allegations of abuse being made against the head teacher - where services or activities are provided on the school premises by another body, the body concerned has appropriate policies and procedures in place (see Leasing of Premises to External Organisations, EWS 2009) in regard to safeguarding children and child protection and liaises with the school on these matters where appropriate - they review their policies and procedures annually and provide information to the LA about them and about how the above duties have been discharged - Ensure that all staff and volunteers access appropriate levels of child protection and safeguarding induction and training, including online safety.
+Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, governing bodies should be doing all that they reasonably can to limit children's exposure to the above risks from the school's or college's IT system.
+As part of this process, governing bodies along with the SLT should ensure their school or college has appropriate filters and monitoring systems in place and regularly review their effectiveness.